cbron/mancora/README.md

 # Mancora

-TODO: Write a gem description
+Easily save counts of models on regular intervals into a single table to use for statistics.

-## Installation
+# Installation

 Add this line to your application's Gemfile: